RajCloudify/Terraform-Practice/Day-4.1-Statefile-remote-backend/README.md

 Result ---> It is reading the statefile present in remote bucket and is giving response accordingly that the infrastructure matches the configuration

-case 3 ---> Adding a resource in main.tf (local) and running apply
+case 3 ---> Adding a extra resource in main.tf (local) and running apply

 Result ---> Resource created.
 But in the remote(developer-2)ran the command terraform plan, it says to destroy!!
 Because it only recognizes the statefile but does not have the update main.tf file as the local developer did not upload it on GIT.